 Exactly how much do people value time?
 In one marketing experiment involving a lemonade stand, a sign about spending time got twice as much business as a sign about spending money.
 Another study involving college students and iPods had similar results: time had more value.

 If your business provides a service, think about how you can save your client time.
 For example, what can you do to anticipate your customer’s needs before they make the request?
-Are there questions they usually ask that you can answer while explaining your services?
+Are there common questions that you can answer while explaining your services?

 A survey by Forrester found that “73% of consumers say that valuing their time is the most important thing a company can do when providing customer service.”
 When you provide the service that they are looking for, then 93% are likely to return to buy from you again.

 That same survey also found that “consumers are willing to spend 17% more on a company that has outstanding customer service.”
-People will pay more to be treated well.
+People will pay more for first-rate treatment.

-As a consumer, I’ve returned to a company even if they charged more, because I know they will get things right the first time.
+As a consumer, I’ve returned to a company even if they are more expensive because I know they will get things right the first time.
 Less time to get something done means less stress and money well spent.

 Tip 2: Give Them Value for the Price